jontain/jontain.github.io/welcome.md

 ---
 ---

-# a piece everyday: purely for the fun of it
+# an organizational archive for myself.

 some spontaneous writing, hope you can find some enjoyment too!